COMMENT: The gloves are off. The bell has rung. The football light is now firmly shone on an unlikely source.

 Ramires, 28, had reportedly attracted interest from the likes of Real Madrid and Juventus in the January transfer window.
 He will suit up for Jiangsu Suning after sealing a £25 million move from Chelsea.

-He had won a Premier League title, the Champions League, Europa League, FA Cup and League Cup while making over 250 appearances with the Blues.
+The Brazilian had won a Premier League title, the Champions League, Europa League, FA Cup and League Cup while making over 250 appearances with the Blues.

 The most surprising of the trio is Teixeira.
 The 26-year-old attacking midfielder had a prolific career for Shakhtar Donetsk.